Why there is a Rise in Clients Requiring Succession Planning and Structuring Advice

 We work with each family wealth structure to coordinate communication with the family and their advisors or to provide access to, and liaison with, additional independent professional advisors.
 Plans can be put in place to allow for changes in a family’s structure and relationships to be recognised.
 We also make sure that during the implementation of such structures, relevant tax implications are reviewed and there is full transparency.
 More information can be found here: Private Client Services: Trusts, Foundations, Family Office.

-If you would like further information regarding effective structuring and succession planning, please speak to your usual Dixcart contact or contact: firstname.lastname@example.org.
+If you would like further information regarding effective structuring and succession planning, please speak to your usual Dixcart Manager or contact: firstname.lastname@example.org.